Josef-Friedrich/java-boilerplate/README.md

 ### groupId

 uniquely identifies your project across all projects.
 A group ID should follow Java's package name rules.
 This means it starts with a reversed domain name you control.
-For example,
+For example

-    org.apache.maven, org.apache.commons
+    org.apache.maven, org.apache.commons, de.pirckheimer-gymnasium

 ## artifactId